apify/apify-docs/docs/storage/request_queue.md

 ### Apify SDK

 If you are building an [Apify actor]({{@link actors.md}}), you will be using the [Apify software development kit (SDK)](https://sdk.apify.com).
-In the [Apify SDK](https://sdk.apify.com/docs/guides/data-storage#request-queue), the key-value store is represented by the [`RequestQueue`](https://sdk.apify.com/docs/guides/data-storage#request-queue) class.
+In the [Apify SDK](https://sdk.apify.com/docs/guides/data-storage#request-queue), the request queue is represented by the [`RequestQueue`](https://sdk.apify.com/docs/guides/data-storage#request-queue) class.

 You can use the `RequestQueue` class to specify whether your data is [stored locally or in the Apify cloud](https://sdk.apify.com/docs/api/request-queue), enqueue new URLs